-Between each cervical vertebra, except between C-1 and C-2, there is an intervertebral disc that serves a protective and connective function.
-These discs are easily affected by degenerative conditions because they are primarily comprised of fibrocartilage, which can lose water content and elasticity as we age.
-Intervertebral discs also do not receive any blood supply, which hampers their ability to heal quickly.
+Between each cervical vertebra, except between C1 and C2, there is an intervertebral disc that serves a protective and connective function.
+These discs are easily affected by degenerative conditions because they are primarily made up of fibrocartilage, which can lose water content and elasticity as we age.
+Also, intervertebral discs do not receive any blood supply, which hampers their ability to heal quickly.

 Herniated discs and bulging discs are common when spinal degeneration sets in.
 In addition, the facet joints – which are the connective hinges on either side of each vertebra – are susceptible to facet disease, which is characterized as the degeneration of cartilage around the facet joint.
 Any of these conditions can cause compression on the spinal nerves that pass through the cervical vertebrae.

 Neck surgeries can be categorized as invasive or minimally invasive.
-While invasive surgeries, also called open spine operations, use a large incision to access the site of damage, minimally invasive surgeries make an extremely small incision and then funnel surgical tools and lasers to the site of damage through a series of thin tubes.
-Additionally, invasive operations can involve muscle trauma, nerve damage, or structural spine alterations, like hardware and bone grafts.
+While invasive surgeries, also called traditional open spine operations, use a large incision to access the site of damage, minimally invasive surgeries make a small incision and then funnel surgical tools and lasers to the site of damage through a series of thin tubes.
+Additionally, invasive operations can involve muscle trauma, nerve damage or structural spine alterations.
 Minimally invasive procedures, however, focus on releasing neural decompression without disrupting any surrounding tissues.
-As you may expect, the recovery period after traditional surgery on the neck is significantly longer than that of a minimally invasive procedure.
+As you may expect, the recovery period after traditional open spine surgery on the neck is significantly longer than that of a minimally invasive procedure.

 If you would like more information about the benefits of minimally invasive procedures, don’t hesitate to contact the orthopedic experts at Laser Spine Institute.
-We use gentle, endoscopic technology to perform minimally invasive, outpatient procedures.
-Let us help you rediscover your life without neck and back pain.
+We use advanced technology to perform minimally invasive, outpatient procedures.
+Let us help you find relief from neck and back pain.